The Outdoorsman Triathlon – “The Nation’s Oldest Triathlon”TM – Bryson City, NC

 Paddler Magazine described the event as one of the nation’s top multisport races.

-Today the Outdoorsman Triathlon is the oldest continuously running triathlon in the United States and has seen Olympic gold medal athletes, World Champion athletes, and three generations of family participants.
+Today the Outdoorsman Triathlon is the oldest continuously running triathlon in the United States and has seen Olympic gold medal athletes, World Champion athletes, National Champion athletes, USA Triathlon ranked athletes, and three generations of family participants.
 The event is sponsored by The Outdoorsman Triathlon Charitable Trust, First Citizens Bank of Bryson City, Rolling Thunder River Company, Nantahala Outdoor Center, Nantahala Village, Russ Callen, Dodge Havens, and Scott Dillery.

 On Sunday, college athletes from around the country compete in the First Citizens Bank Collegiate Challenge Relay Race.
 This class is open to full-time college students (each team must have at least one women member) and the top three teams are awarded cash prizes to be donated to the college club of their choice.
 There are numerous spectator spots for viewing the race.
 The swim course is in a cove next to the Route 28 bridge and the run course travels past the church at the top of Needmore Road Hill.
 The canoe segment down the Little Tennessee can be viewed at the Swinging Bridge or the Route 19 bridge.